Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 The ``xrt::bo`` class constructor can also be used to allocate a sub-buffer from a parent buffer by specifying a start offset and the size.

-In the example below a sub-buffer is created from a parent buffer of size 4 bytes staring from its offset 0
+In the example below a sub-buffer is created from a parent buffer of size 4 bytes starting from its offset 0

 .. code:: c++
       :number-lines: 18